guillaumemonet/Rad/README.md

 ## WARNING WIP Framework

 ## What is RAD?
-RAD for Rest Application Dedicated.
+RAD for Rest API Dedicated Framework.

 ## Installation